rails/rails/guides/source/active_record_migrations.md

   `bin/rails db:setup` does.
 * If the database exists but the tables have not been created, the command will load the schema, run any pending migrations, dump the updated schema, and finally load the seed data.
+You can read more about seeding data [here](#migrations-and-seed-data)
 * If both the database and tables exist but the seed data has not been loaded, the command will only load the seed data.
 * If the database, tables, and seed data are all in place, the command will do